 Appendix 4.4

-Procedure of the Principal and the Customer interaction at unplanned/emergency repair and maintenance performance.
+Procedure of the Principal and the Contractor interaction at unplanned/emergency repair and maintenance performance.

 1. To render services on assistance in unplanned/emergency repair and maintenance performance, the Contractor shall involve its permanent representatives at the Site, as well as specialists detached for the short time period (not exceeding 90 days), as well as the specialists from organizations non-limited list of which is available in Appendix 1 to the present Contract.